boson112358/SWIFT/doc/RTD/source/CommandLineOptions/index.rst

                                       integration.
 Checks the validity of
                                       parameters and IC files as well as memory limits.
+    --dump-restart-on-first-step      Write restart files after completing
+                                      step 1, and continue with the run.
+This option is mainly for development and
+                                      debugging.
     -e, --fpe                         Enable floating-point exceptions (debugging
                                       mode).
     -f, --cpu-frequency=<str>         Overwrite the CPU frequency (Hz) to be